Skip to content Skip to sidebar Skip to footer

 3. Spatter with texture spray gun or pressure port spray gun.

-The use of brush or gravity gun to produce the spatter effect is limited to apply the stain with low viscosity.
-To produce a spatter effect with a viscous material then we need a tool that could spark a viscous material, i.e. pressure gun ports.
-Pressure port has the air pressure inside the tank that is facilitate to catapult material with high viscosity.
+The use of a brush or gravity gun to produce the spatter effect is limited to applying the stain with low viscosity.
+To produce a spatter effect with a viscous material, you need a tool that could spark a viscous material, i.e., pressure gun ports.
+The pressure port has the air pressure inside the tank that facilitates catapulting material with high viscosity.
 The pressure port can be used to make effects spatter with viscous material.
-It can be used to spatter the base coat, paint or texture paint.
+It can be used to spatter the base coat, paint, or texture paint.
 Various texture effects with base coat or paint can be made.
 The pressure port can make splashed with the texture as well as the stain effect.

-Spatter is usually applied on the sealer or top coat layer, before the last top coat as a final layer.
-If we use the pad stain or the glaze stain to make spatter, then we absolutely need to layer it with the top coat.
-The spatter with paint, base coat or the thinner stain is also high recommended to be layered with the top coat.
-The base coat or paint may be able to attach on the finish surface quite well, but the top coat is still needed to make the even gloss instead off to give more protection.
+Spatter is usually applied on the sealer or top coat layer before the last top coat as a final layer.
+If you use the pad stain or the glaze stain to make spatter, then you absolutely need to layer it with the top coat.
+The spatter with paint, the base coat, or the thinner stain is also highly recommended to be layered with the top coat.
+The base coat or paint may be able to attach to the finish surface quite well, but the top coat is still needed to make the even gloss and to give more protection.

-Post a Comment for "Spatter effect in the wood furniture finishing."
+Post a Comment for "Spatter Effects for Antique Finishing."